ShuninYu/SmooScroll/docs/README-en.md

 #### Visit[sample web page](https://shuninyu.github.io/SmooScroll/)

 ### Why SmooScroll？
 If you need to add a smooth scrolling effect to the webpage, SmooScroll would be a good choice.
 SmooScroll is small size and very easy to deploy.
-You just need to import SmooScroll into your webpage to make it work!
+You just need to import SmooScroll into your webpage to make it work!<br>SmooScroll will automatically wrap your webpage content into the SmooScroll container, giving your webpage a smooth scrolling effect.

 Maybe you already know some similar smooth scrolling JS like[Lenis](https://github.com/darkroomengineering/lenis)or[GSAP ScrollSmoother](https://gsap.com/docs/v3/Plugins/ScrollSmoother/).